Policy and Disclaimer | Travel Photography Guru Website and Blog

 Your Own Responsibility

-- speak to friends and family with recently purchased DSLR cameras
+Speak to friends and family who own recently purchased DSLR or Mirrorless cameras

-- shop around to receive the best price, but also consider the merits and value of personalized service
+Shop around to receive the best price, but also consider weighing price up against the merits and value of personalized service